Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: Methodology

 where $z$ is the redshift of the HAE, and $\Delta\lambda_{\mathrm{filter}}$ is the bandwidth of the corresponding filter, which are $\Delta\lambda_{\mathrm{F150W}} \sim 3180\mathrm{\AA}$ and $\Delta\lambda_{\mathrm{F200W}} \sim 4630\mathrm{\AA}$.
 Panel (3) of Figure \hyperref[fig:map]{5} shows the rest-frame EW map of a sample galaxy, masked by a segmentation map from the JADES data release \citep{Rieke23}.
 However, even after masking with the segmentation map, the EW map is still dominated by noise patterns, especially in the outer regions where the stellar continuum is quite low.

-To address this, we refer to the EW S/N map.
+To identify and select regions with sufficiently high underlying stellar continuum, we refer to the EW S/N map.
 In order to construct the EW S/N map, we first obtain the standard deviation of the background pixels.
 In this work, the pixel-by-pixel error map is referred from the ``ERR" uncertainty extensions of the JADES images \citep{Rieke23}.
 Next, we calculate the uncertainties in EW on the pixel-by-pixel basis using the following formula:

+where $\sigma_{\mathrm{pixel}}$ is noise of a pixel, originally obtained from the ERR uncertainty extensions of JADES F150W images.
 Panel (4) of Figure \hyperref[fig:map]{5} displays the $\mathrm{EW_{[O\pnt{III}]+H\beta}}$ S/N map of a sample galaxy.
 This S/N map efficiently excludes the noise patterns observed in the $\mathrm{EW_{[O\pnt{III}]+H\beta}}$ map, typically shown as unconnected noise pixels.
 Note that the $\mathrm{H\alpha}$ emission line map, as well as the $EW_{\mathrm{H\alpha}}$ and S/N maps, are also derived using the combination of F115W, F200W, and F277W filters, where the $\mathrm{H\alpha}$ emission lines certainly fall in the F200W filter.